TRoboto/MASC/search/README.md

 8- Run `add_complete.py` to move the channels inside `need_check.csv` to `processed_channels.txt` file.

-9- You can now add more words are repeats all the steps to get more videos.
+9- You can now add more words and repeats all the steps to get more videos.